dotnet-websharper/docs/content/core/JavaScript.md

 - `Require` - for non-module JavaScript and other code requirements.
 - `Import` - for adding module-based imports.
+- `WebResource` - add to an assembly with a file name to include that file when unpacking the assembly.
+This is useful for including static files like images, CSS, or JavaScript files in a WebSharper project.

 ### Remoting-specific attributes